lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 _Azolla_ is a fern genus, it makes no flowers but spores for reproductive purposes.
 Sporulation is triggered by a high far-red over red light ratio, and density of the plants in a mat (Chapter \ref{it_takes_two}).
-_Azolla_ makes two types of spores: Big megaspores, made in megasporocarps and small microspores made in microsporocarps [@Schaffner1905].
+_Azolla_ makes two types of spores: Big megaspores, made in megasporocarps, and small microspores made in microsporocarps [@Schaffner1905].
 The cone-shaped megasporocarps can just be observed by the naked eye.
 They contain one megaspore as well as a resting colony of the symbiotic bacterium _T. azollae_.
+This colony was acquired from the starting colony at the SAM at the very beginning of spore develoment.
 The microsporocarps are bigger, and contain many small massulae housed in microsporangia.
 Massulae are presumably non-living structures containing the microscopic microspore.
 _Azolla_ massulae are recognisable by their glochidia.